rlugojr/Documentation/content/tutorials/03_Advanced/Solid_Particle_System.md

 <br/>

 ### Start and End indexes for setParticles()
-If you manage a big SPS with dozens of thousands particles, you may want, for performance reasons, not to compute all the new status of all the particles each frame. _setParticles()_ expects three optional parameters to help you to choose what to compute or not : _start_, _end_, _update_
+If you manage a big SPS with dozens of thousands particles, you may want, for performance reasons, not to compute all the new status of all the particles each frame. `setParticles()` expects three optional parameters to help you to choose what to compute or not : `start`, `end`, `update`

 parameter|definition|default value
 ---------|----------|-------------
-start|_(number)_ the index from where to start to iterate in the _particles_ array|0 stop|_(number)_ the index (included) where to stop to iterate in the _particles_ array|nbParticles - 1 update|_(boolean)_ to force the SPS mesh vertex buffer to be updated|true
+start|_(number)_ the index from where to start to iterate in the `particles` array|0 stop|_(number)_ the index (included) where to stop to iterate in the `particles` array|nbParticles - 1 update|_(boolean)_ to force the SPS mesh vertex buffer to be updated|true

+If you pass a `end` value greater than `nbParticles` - 1, the iteration will stop anyway at `nbParticles` - 1 to prevent you from trying to access to undefined elements.

-Example : you may want to update your 10K particle mesh only every three frames
+Example 1 : you may want to update your 10K particle mesh only every three frames
-* frame 1 : _setParticles(0, 3300, false)_ computes everything for particles from 0 to 3300 and doesn't update the mesh.
+* frame 1 : `setParticles(0, 3300, false)` computes everything for particles from 0 to 3300 and doesn't update the mesh.
-* frame 2 : _setParticles(3301, 6600, false)_ computes everything for particles from 3301 to 6600 and doesn't update the mesh.
+* frame 2 : `setParticles(3301, 6600, false)` computes everything for particles from 3301 to 6600 and doesn't update the mesh.
-* frame 3 : _setParticles(6601, 9999, true)_ computes everything for particles from 6601 to 9999 and finally updates the mesh.
+* frame 3 : `setParticles(6601, 9999, true)` computes everything for particles from 6601 to 9999 and finally updates the mesh.

-If you pass a _end_ value greater than _nbParticles_ - 1, the iteration will stop anyway at _nbParticles_ - 1 to prevent you from trying to access to undefined elements.
+Example 2 : you could keep, say, the first 5000 particles as unused in your pool and compute the particle behavior only for the 5000 lasts in your global pool.

 ### _colors and uvs usages_
 _soon_

 <br/>
 ### Update each particle shape
-* _SPS.updateParticleVertex() usage_ :
+* `SPS.updateParticleVertex()` _usage_ :
 It happens before particle scaling, rotation and translation and it allows to update the vertex coordinates of each particle.
 This function will be called for each vertex of each particle and it will be passed the current particlen the current vertex and its current index in the particle shape.
 ```javascript